Enforcing stationarity through the prior in vector autoregressions: Prior distributions over the unconstrained space

-Let $\vec{y}_{i:j} = (\vec{y}_i^T, \ldots, \vec{y}_j^T)^T$.
+Let $\vec{y}_{i:j} = (\vec{y}_i^\T, \ldots, \vec{y}_j^\T)^\T$.
 For each $j=1,\ldots,m$, suppose it is believed \textit{a priori} that once $\vec{y}_{t:(t-s+1)}$ is known, $y_{t-s,j}$ is the only element in $\vec{y}_{t-s}$ which provides further information about $y_{t+1,j}$.
-This is tantamount to a conjecture that the partial autocorrelation matrix $\matr{P}_s$, and hence $\matr{A}_s$, is diagonal; see Section~\ref{subsubsec:diag}.
-To represent this belief we choose a prior in which the diagonal and off-diagonal elements are independent and then take \mbox{$(a_{s,11}, \ldots, a_{s,mm})^T \sim \norm_m(\vec{e}_i, \matr{F}_i)$} for the diagonal elements.
-Alternatively, if there was nothing in our prior beliefs to distinguish among the diagonal elements, and we wanted to allow borrowing of strength between them, we might adopt the hierarchical prior defined by~\eqref{eq:expriortop1} and \eqref{eq:expriorbot1}.

-For the off-diagonal elements $a_{s,ij}$ ($i \ne j$), we can centre our prior around zero, whilst allowing the data to influence the degree of shrinkage towards zero, by adopting a special case of the hierarchical prior defined by~\eqref{eq:expriortop2} and \eqref{eq:expriorbot2} in which the distribution for $\mu_{s2}$ is a point mass at zero.
+This is tantamount to a conjecture that the partial autocorrelation matrix $\matr{P}_s$, and hence $\matr{A}_s$, is diagonal; see Section~\ref{subsec:part2}.
+To represent this belief we choose a prior in which \mbox{$(a_{s,11}, \ldots, a_{s,mm})^\T \sim \norm_m(\vec{e}_s, \matr{F}_s)$} for the diagonal elements.
+Alternatively, if there was nothing in our prior beliefs to distinguish among the diagonal elements, and we wanted to allow borrowing of strength between them, we might adopt the hierarchical prior in~\eqref{eq:expriortop1} and \eqref{eq:expriorbot12} when $i=1$.
+For the off-diagonal elements $a_{s,ij}$ ($i \ne j$), we can centre our prior around zero, whilst allowing the data to influence the degree of shrinkage towards zero, by adopting a special case of the hierarchical prior defined by~\eqref{eq:expriortop2} and \eqref{eq:expriorbot12} in which the distribution for $\mu_{s2}$ is a point mass at zero.
 Alternatively, as we discuss further in Section~\ref{subsubsec:sparse}, the off-diagonal elements could be assigned a sparsity-inducing prior.